justinwylie033/SET09102_portfolio-main/week4_code_review.md

 }
 ```

-The first issue with the existing code is that it lacks proper commenting.
-Commenting is crucial for understanding code context and maintenability.
-The function name 'check' as well as the variable 'i' are not descriptive enough, causing understanding difficulties.
-Proper naming enhances readability.
-The import of the entire System namespace is not necessary for the current extent of functionality, and could potentially lead to namespace collision.
+The initial challenge with the existing code is the absence of appropriate commentary.
+In-depth commentary facilitates comprehension of the code's purpose and ensures maintainability over time.
+The names of the function 'check' and the variable 'i' lack descriptive clarity.
+This ambiguity, particularly pertaining to the function name 'check', inhibits effective interpretation of the code's functionality.
+Thoughtfully chosen, explicit names can notably enhance procedural logic's readability and minimise occurrences of execution errors.

 The violation of the Open/Closed Principle occurs in the use of `int` where `double` would have been more inclusive.
 The function declaration does not follow the standard C# naming conventions.